Can You Fail a Drug Test From Secondhand Smoke?

 For heavy marijuana users, blood tests detect THC in the bloodstream for as long as one week.

 What you eat, how much you drink, brushing your teeth, or using mouthwash might speed the removal of THC from saliva.
-It’s for this reason that these types of tests are considered unreliable for marijuana testing.
+This is why these types of tests are considered unreliable for marijuana testing.

 This is the most common type of drug test for marijuana.
 THC is detectable for a longer period in urine (several weeks after use).
-The exact amount of time it’s detectable in urine depends on how often you use the drug.
+The time it’s detectable in urine depends on how often you use the drug.

 Additionally, frequency of use plays a role.
 Frequent/daily users can test positive for up to 65 days after the last use.